trOnk12/rijksmusem/documentation/README.md

 # Integrate into Wear OS apps

-If you have a companion Wear OS app for your Android app, you can also integrate our Wear Sdk.
-This will allow you to use the SmartWatch as a detector along side your phone.
+If you have a companion Wear OS app for your Android app, you can also integrate our Wear OS SDK.
+This will allow you to use the smartwatch as a detector along side your phone.

-To integrate adswizz wear sdk into your WearOS app simply write the following line into your wear app ```build.gradle``` file.
+To integrate AdsWizz Wear OS SDK into your Wear OS app simply write the following line into your Wear OS app ```build.gradle``` file.

 ```groovy
 implementation 'com.adswizz:adswizz-wear-sdk:version'
 ```
 where ```version``` is the latest version of adswizz-wear-sdk provided to you by an AdsWizz PIM.

-Keep in mind that for the communication to work between phone and wear app, the apps have to have the same ```aplicationId``` (i.e. ```com.example.sample.app```)
+Keep in mind that for the communication to work between phone and Wear OS app, the apps have to have the same ```aplicationId``` (i.e. ```com.example.sample.app```)

 ## ShakeMe on Wear OS

 After the ```adswizz-wear-sdk``` integration is done, you don't need to do anything else for this to work.
-As long as there is a connection between your phone and your wear device, if you receive an interactive ad with ```shake``` as detection method, the detector will automatically start on both devices.
+As long as there is a connection between your phone and your Wear OS device, if you receive an interactive ad with ```shake``` as detection method, the detector will automatically start on both devices.
 When one device detects, the other is notified and stops its own detector.

 In the following image you can see a complete flow of how the feature works.